risan212312/Pedal-path/README.md

 This is an [Expo](https://expo.dev) project created with [`create-expo-app`](https://www.npmjs.com/package/create-expo-app).

+# Features -
+This app is designed to help cyclists find their routes easily and connect with other cyclists.
+1. HomeScreen - this page contains all the info about user's trips.
+2. community - this page is like social media where users can connect with others.
+3. Maps - this page is to find directions for cycling.
+4. login - where userss singup and login to the app.

+# Firebase features used -
+Firestore to store messages.
+firebase authentication feature for login/signup

 ## Get started
 1. open the git project in your development studio
 2. open integrated terminal and type following command